wyldebeast-wunderliebe/mrwolfe/mrwolfe/docs/intro.md

 ------------

 Mr.Wolfe is an issue tracker for support issues.
-This is not the same as a system for software issues, like Bugzilla, Ira, etc. In the latter issues are related to software, and are tracked in terms of a life cycle from incoming to resolving in a specific release (or closing without a release).
+This is not the same as a system for software issues, like Bugzilla, Jira, etc. In the latter issues are related to software, and are tracked in terms of a life cycle from incoming to resolving in a specific release (or closing without a release).
 Mr.Wolfe tracks support issues, that may be